wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ```

 Our string length is copied from `ebx` into the `edx` register so that the `int 0x80` call to write to stdout can then be performed to print the correct number of characters to the screen.
-There is also a `push` and `pop` instruction in fib4 that firstly stores a copy of the address of our argument in `edi` then restores it into `ecx`.
+There is also a `push` and `pop` instruction in `fib4.s` that firstly stores a copy of the address of our argument in `edi` then restores it into `ecx`.
 This is done as `ecx` is used for the address of the string to write to stdout, and the `repne scasb` instructions destroys this value in the `edi` register.
-Using `push` and `pop`, we can preserve the address of the string on the stack and restore when we need to use it._
+Using `push` and `pop`, we can preserve the address of the string on the stack from `edi` and restore it into `ecx` when we need to use it later on._

-# Making things easier to understand using function calls
+## Making things easier to understand using function calls

 Assembly language has the concept of functions that allow for reuse of code.
 The two instructions invloved with this are `call` and `ret`.
 What these do is allow jumping to a label in your code with a `call` and then return to the position in the calling code using a `ret`.
-Each time a `call` is encountered, the current address of the instruction, pointed to by the register `eip` is pushed onto the stack, the stack counter decremented accordingly and the `eip` register is set to the memory address pointed to by the  new instruction of the label specified by the call instruction.
+Each time a `call` is encountered, the current address of the instruction, pointed to by the register `eip` is pushed onto the stack, the stack counter is decremented accordingly and the `eip` register is set to the memory address pointed to by the  new instruction of the label specified by the call instruction.

 For example, if we had a label somewhere in our code called `print_value:` and somewhere else in the code an instruction such as `call print_value`, this would move execution control of our application to the label specified.
 We can then do some processing as part of a subroutine and then when we are finished printing a value, for example, we can return control back to the calling code and at the instruction just after the `call print_value` instruction.